Coral-Imaging/coral_spawn_imager/README.md

       cd ~/cslics_ws
       catkin_make

-- Source the workspace and packages within
+- Source the workspace and packages within as below, though it is recommended to add this line to the bottom of your .bashrc file so you never have to type this line again:

       source ~/cslics_ws/devel/setup.bash

 - coral_spawn_imager should be operational.
-Whenver changes to the packages are made, you need to recompile with catkin_make and source.

 ## Usage Instructions

-Running the camera publisher:

-      rosrun coral_spawn_imager camera_publisher.py

-Running the camera subscriber:
+Running the camera trigger:

-      rosrun coral_spawn_imager camera_subscriber.py
+      roslaunch coral_spawn_imager camera_trigger.py

+## Camera Configuration Files

+See `camera_config_seasim.json` as an example:

+            {
+                  "preview_type": "remote",
+                  "camera_index": 3,
+                  "image_width": 1920,
+                  "image_height": 1080,
+                  "AeConstraintMode": "Shadows",
+                  "AeEnable": 1,
+                  "AeExposureMode": "Short",
+                  "AeMeteringMode": "Matrix",
+                  "AnalogueGain": 20.0,
+                  "AwbEnable": 1,
+                  "AwbMode": "Auto",
+                  "Brightness": 5.0,
+                  "ColourGains_Red": 2.3,
+                  "ColourGains_Blue": 2.3,
+                  "Contrast": 1.0,
+                  "ExposureTime": 8000,
+                  "ExposureValue": 0.0,
+                  "FrameDurationLimits_Min": 1000,
+                  "FrameDurationLimits_Max": 4000,
+                  "NoiseReductionMode": "Fast",
+                  "Saturation": 1.0,
+                  "Sharpness": 4.0
+            }

-## ROS Multple Computer Setup
+## Headless Auto-Run Setup

-- We refer to http://wiki.ros.org/ROS/NetworkSetup for the ROS network setup
-- In each computer, use `ifconfig` to get the ip addresses.
-Let's say we got 192.168.1.100 for the main `cslics` computer and 192.168.1.200 for `pi` imaging device.
-On both computers, set the hostnames:

-      sudo vim /etc/hosts

-  And set `cslics 192.168.1.100` and on the next line, `pi 192.168.1.200`.

-- Ensure each computer can ping each other
-- On the main cslics computer: (note: unsure why ROS_IP has to be a valid IPv4/v6 address, can't it just use the alias from /etc/hosts?
-I got errors otherwise)

-      export ROS_IP=192.168.1.100
-      export ROS_MASTER_URI=http://cslics:11311/
-      roscore

-- On the imaging device:
+- When running headless, we want the camera trigger node to launch automatically on start-up.
+For this, we use the qcr robot bringup.
+Control for this is in `/etc/qcr/qcr-env.bash` and editting the file as follows (requires sudo):

-      export ROS_IP=192.168.1.200
+      export ROS_WORKSPACE=/home/cslics04/cslics_ws/devel/setup.bash
-      export ROS_MASTER_URI=http://cslics:11311/
+      export QCR_ROBOT_LAUNCH="roslaunch coral_spawn_imager camera_bringup.launch"

-- Then we should be able to run the publisher on the `pi`, and see the topics and read the values of the topics on the `cslics` computer
+To start the service:

+      sudo service robot-bringup start

+To stop the service:

+      sudo service robot-bringup stop

+To restart the service:

+      sudo service robot-bringup restart

+To view the output of the service:

+      journalctl -u robot-bringup --follow --lines 500